By Glen C. Strathy

 In this variation, the main character seems to be narrating events to him/herself as they happen.
 There is generally no illusion that the reader is the main character's confidant.
 The reader is not present in the main character's consciousness at all.
 (Well, I suppose you could write a story where the main character is sending his thoughts via technology to someone else, but that would be an unusual device.)

 Of course, writers have been experimenting with narrative modes for a very long time and have invented many variations on the basics.
 Here are are few to consider...

 Character narrators can be seen as a variation on both first person and omniscient narrative modes.
-By "character narrator" I'm referring to stories that are told, not by the main character, but by a minor character in the story world -- someone who plays no major role in the outcome of the story and is neither the protagonist nor main character but is nonetheless part of the story world.
+By "character narrator" I'm referring to stories that are told, not by the main character, but by a minor character in the story world -- often someone who plays no major role in the outcome of the story and is neither the protagonist nor main character.

 Some novels are told from the perspective of more than one character.
-In effect, this gives the novel multiple main characters, though not every character may have equal weight.
+In effect, this gives the novel multiple main characters, though not every POV character may get the same amount of development.

 Sometimes there is one "true" main character whose decision determines the story's outcome while other point-of-view characters play lesser roles.
 Other stories try to have two or three POV characters play more balanced roles in the story.

-Other epistolary novels consist of letters written by several characters, which is one of the oldest ways to tell a story from multiple perspectives.
+Other epistolary novels consist of a series of letters written by two or more characters, often to each other.
+This is one of the oldest ways to tell a story from multiple perspectives.

 Stream of consciousness is not the same as first person, present tense narration, although there are similarities.
 Both give the reader a lot of detail regarding what's going on in the main character's head.
 Both are about what's happening to the character in the present.
 However, first person, present tense, narration, gives one the sense that the POV character is telling the story, if only to themselves.